abenzbiria/odoo-openupgrade-wizard/DEVELOP.md

 # Extra Developper Requirements

-If you want to contribute to this library without installing anything in your system,
+If you want to use this library without installing anything in your system, execute the following steps, otherwise, go to 'Installation' part.

 1. Run a docker container :